ehsanvds/PlayerNet/README.md

 and when the friends of the player are also interested in the game, it become popular more quickly.

 ## Data
-The data I worked with is from Steam gaming platform, and it was gathered by Intenet Reseach Laboratory (https://steam.internet.byu.edu/) in format of MySQL database for 109 million users.
+The data I worked with is from Steam gaming platform, and it was gathered by [Intenet Reseach Laboratory](https://steam.internet.byu.edu/ "Steam Dataset") in format of MySQL database for 109 million users.
 I had profile data of players, their games, their playing time, and their list of friends.
 Also, games data were available that I used game genre.
 I focused on 2.6 million players in Canada with their friend connections in other countries.

+## Network Analysis

+## WebApp